jhinmainksta/drone/docs/en/simulation_usage.md

 ### Use `throttling_camera` plugin

 By default, Gazebo does not slow simulation down for visual sensors.
-This can be remedied by using the `throttling_camera` plugin from `clover_simulation`.
+This can be remedied by using the `throttling_camera` plugin from `drone_simulation`.

-You can enable it for the drone by changing the `maintain_camera_rate` argument to `true` in `clover_description/launch/spawn_drone.launch`:
+You can enable it for the drone by changing the `maintain_camera_rate` argument to `true` in `drone_description/launch/spawn_drone.launch`:

 ```xml
     <!-- Slow simulation down to maintain camera rate -->